DOES THE BIBLE PERMIT

 reveals that one of the sins which provokes God’s

-wrath in the latter days is mankind’s eating of pigs
+wrath in the latter days is mankind’s eating

 and other unclean meats?
 The answer is very few,